Starofall/RTX/README.md

 The scripts work with data collected from CrowdNav and persisted in different pickle files.

 To run the scripts, follow these steps:
-* Clone or download the current branch (seams18) of this project
+* Clone or download the current branch (seams18) of this project. _(Please be aware that this might take awhile since the repository is ~130 MB)_
 * Unzip the file "results-Crowdnav.zip".
 This should create a new folder called "results-CrowdNav" which would be child to the project's parent ("RTX") folder
 * Navigate to the parent directory of the project and issue: ```jupyter notebook```.